Texas Instruments signing key controversy: Project

 In July 2009, Benjamin Moody, a United-TI forum user, published the factors of a 512-bit RSA key used to sign the TI-83+ series graphing calculator.
-The discovery of the private key would allow end users to flash their own operating systems onto the device without having to use any special software.
-Moody used two free implementations of the general number field sieve, msieve and ggnfs; the computation took 73 days on a 1.9 GHz dual-core processor.
+The discovery of the private key would allow end users to flash their own operating systems onto the device without having to use any special hardware.
+Moody used two free software implementations of the general number field sieve, msieve and ggnfs; the computation took 73 days on a 1.9 GHz dual-core processor.
 This demonstrates the progress of hardware development: the factorization of the similar 512-bit RSA-155 in 1999 using the same algorithm required a large dedicated research group, 8000 MIPS-years of computing time, and a Cray C916 supercomputer.

 In response, members of the wider TI graphing calculators community (at yAronet) set up a BOINC-based distributed computing project, RSA Lattice Siever (RSALS for short), that quickly factored the other keys.

 RSA Lattice Siever remained active for nearly three years after outliving its initial purpose, by factoring other integers for the mathematical community.

 After factoring over 400 integers, RSALS moved to RSALS-inspired NFS@home at the end of August 2012.